Missing Virginia football coach is wanted on child pornography and other charges, police say

 The school district plans on cooperating with law enforcement as the investigation continues, Goforth said.

-CNN has sought comment from Turner’s wife and Union High School’s assistant football coach.
+CNN has reached out to Collins for more information, and also sought comment from Union High School’s assistant football coach.

 Since his disappearance, authorities have used search and rescue teams, drones and police dogs to help locate him, state police said.